 Anemia of inflammation (AI, also known as anemia of chronic disease or ACD) is one of the most common forms of anemia, comprising up to 40% of all anemias and affecting millions of patients, including those with cancer, chronic kidney disease, and autoimmune diseases.
 Hepcidin is a key driver of the disease as inflammation induces excessive hepcidin production and restricts iron absorption and utilization.
 These forms of anemia are refractory to current treatments, but exploratory clinical studies with modest inhibitors of the hepcidin pathway have demonstrated promising effects on anemia.
 We believe that targeting HJV provides a uniquely selective and potent approach to suppress hepcidin and normalize iron metabolism.

-DISC-0974 was in-licensed from Abbvie and is in advanced preclinical development.
-We have completed IND-enabling studies and initiated a phase 1 clinical study in healthy volunteers in 2021.
-Our plan is to develop DISC-0974 to treat multiple forms of anemias of inflammation: we have initiated a phase 1b / 2 study in patients with anemia of myelofibrosis (MF) and are planning additional studies in patients with anemia of chronic kidney disease (CKD) and other indications.
+DISC-0974 was in-licensed from Abbvie and is in multiple clinical studies.
+We have a phase 1 clinical study in healthy volunteers and have moved into development in multiple forms of anemias of inflammation.
+We have initiated a phase 1b / 2 study in patients with anemia of myelofibrosis (MF) and a phase 1b/2 study in patients with non-dialysis dependent chronic kidney disease (NDD-CKD) and anemia.